George Platt Lynes: Los Angeles

 Lynes was in Los Angeles from 1946-1948, living both before and after in New York City.
 He first visited to vacation and meet some friends he knew there including novelists Katherine Anne Porter and Christopher Isherwood, and a socialite he knew from Paris, Bernardine Szold Fritz.
 Upon arriving there he met painter Mai-Mai Sze, costume designers Irene Sharaff and Adrian, and Adrian's wife Janet Gaynor.
 He also did portraits of the writers Thomas Mann and Aldous Huxley.
-After meeting all these people within a few weeks of his first visit, he decided to relocate from New York to L.A. to explore the arts scene there.
-Lynes still had commissions for photography with Vogue through their art director Alexander Liberman After moving to LA, Lynes reconnected with socialite Denham Fouts, whom he had photographed in New York in the 30s and the two exchanged social networks.
+After meeting all these people within a few weeks of his first visit, he decided to relocate from New York to Los Angeles to explore the arts scene there.
+Lynes still had commissions for photography with Vogue through their art director Alexander Liberman After moving to Los Angeles, Lynes reconnected with socialite Denham Fouts, whom he had photographed in New York in the 30s, and the two exchanged social networks.